 Patient with Medicare who do not have supplemental or secondary insurance may also be responsible for co-payments, deductibles, and co-insurance at the time of service.

-Once your insurance company has processed their payment to Children’s Medical Center, the remaining balance is immediately due.
+Once your insurance company has processed their payment to Children’s Health, the remaining balance is immediately due.
 You have 90 days from the time it becomes the patient responsibility to pay the bill in full.
 There is a notification on your bill under each account listed that notes how long the account has been due.

 The clinics within Children’s are considered specialty clinics.
 Generally, insurance carriers consider this as a specialty type visit.
 Insurance carriers usually have a more expensive co-payment for this type of service.
 The doctors who treat children in the hospital are highly trained to be the best equipped to handle complex care.

 Can CHIP be used as a secondary insurance?